Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-v-f6PgaD4rY.md

 # [February 11th, 2020 Livestream](../2020-02-11.md)
 ## Q&A: Are there things people will be surprised by?
 https://www.youtube.com/watch?v=v-f6PgaD4rY
+This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: How much after the things you've teased is left?](./yt-XNsN_3Kjlqs.md) https://www.youtube.com/watch?v=XNsN_3Kjlqs

 ### Topics
 * [Features > Fluids > Pipes](../topics/features/fluids/pipes.md)